 Funeral grant: Paid to an eligible survivor.
-In the absence of an eligible survivor, the grant is paid to the person who is responsible for the deceased's dependent children.
+In the absence of an eligible widow(er), the grant is paid to the person who is responsible for the deceased's dependent children.

 Survivor benefits are not payable abroad.

 Old-Age Benefits